The United States Food and Drug Administration (FDA) controls

 information on food grade gases and MAP applications can be

 obtained through PurityPlus.
-If you’re interested in
+If you are in search of food grade gases

 or other specialty gases for various industries in Springfield, contact